 # Watt Meter

-Read power consumption measurements from watt meter Nets through the Lager CLI.
+Read power, current, and voltage measurements from watt meter Nets through the Lager CLI.
 Supports Yocto-Watt, Joulescope JS220, and Nordic PPK2 hardware.

 ## Syntax